Sendible insights Social Media Questionnaire and Workflow for Onboarding New Clients

 Ask these questions in your social media client questionnaire to make sure you’ve got all the content information you need:

-If you don’t already have a calendar that you can refer to, our comprehensive social media holiday calendar is a great place to start.
-It comes in the form of a handy website page that's easy to use and share.
+If you don’t already have a calendar to reference, our comprehensive social media holiday calendar is a great place to start.

 Alternatively, you can access this content directly in Sendible's calendar!